fossegutten/FuzzyDisplayTools/README.md

 * "display/window/size/width" = 320 / 640 etc.
 * "display/window/size/height" = 180 / 360 etc.
     * Some low resolution with 16/9 aspect ratio values is recommended, for modern monitors.
+* "rendering/quality/dynamic_fonts/use_oversampling" = false
+    * Removes annoying warnings from the Debugger, when resizing window.

 ## How to use:
 ### FuzzyViewportScaler - Singleton: